Hawxy/Fga.Net/README.md

 });
 ```

-The `WithAuth0FgaDefaults` extension will configure the relevant OpenFGA client settings to work with Auth0 FGA's environment.
+The `WithAuth0FgaDefaults` extension will configure the relevant OpenFGA client settings to work with Auth0 FGA's US environment.

 ### OpenFGA